enze-chen/learning_modules/README.md

 # Learning modules
 This GitHub repository contains a collection of computational learning modules that I have created, largely with [Jupyter notebooks](https://jupyter.org).
 The modules are grouped into files by domain, where

 - `mse` = materials science and engineering

+- `python` = Python programming language

 The `data` folder contains all the data files referenced across the modules.
 The `fig` folder contains all the figures referenced across the modules.

 ## Usage
 Most of the Jupyter notebooks have an interactive component that requires dynamic rendering.
 There are several ways to do this, and I give two below:

 ### 1: Google Colaboratory
 This method is nice because it doesn't require you to have Git or Python on your computer, and you can save a copy of each notebook on your Google account.
 I recommend this option.

 1. Click through the folders until you've opened the specific notebook you want to render.
 1. In a different tab, go to https://colab.research.google.com and click `File > Open notebook > GitHub`.